Sign in to your account

 How to use Told Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Told 500mg Tablet is to be taken with food.
+Told 500mg Tablet should be taken with or after food.

 How Told Tablet works